ebezzam/python-dev-tips/docs/source/clean_code.rst

   pre-commit hooks.
 It specifies which tools to use, and how to use them.
 * `.flake8 <https://github.com/ebezzam/python-dev-tips/blob/main/.flake8>`_: This file contains the configuration for Flake8.
 It specifies
   e.g. which errors to ignore, and which line length to use.
-* `pyproject.toml <https://github.com/ebezzam/python-dev-tips/blob/main/pyproject.toml>`_: This file contains the configuration for Black.
+* `pyproject.toml <https://github.com/ebezzam/python-dev-tips/blob/main/pyproject.toml>`_: This file contains the configuration for Black and isort.
 It specifies e.g. which line length to use.

 You can then install the pre-commit hooks for your project by running the